kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 Perpetrators will receive a minimum 7 day ban, and be blacklisted from the group.

-4) **Alternative Accounts:**
+4) **Information Restrictions:**
-* a) Players who intent to utilise an alt-account must register it within the communications server.
-* b) Players are authorised to have a maximum of 1 alt-account.
-* c) A player's alt-account may be used to riot/participate in tests as TS while they hold an employee position on their main account, and vice versa.
+* a) Players are only authorised to possess information classified to certain clearances, be it in the form of text, image, audio, or video, if they possess said clearance.
+* b) Players may not distribute classified information without authorisation.

-Perpetrators will be exiled from all their departments and/or rank-locked to Intern.
+Perpetrators will be rank-locked to Test Subject or blacklisted from the group.

+5) **Spawn-camping and Spawn-trapping:**
+* a) Players may not repeatedly kill other players who are within their spawn area.
+* b) Players may not kill another player within 15 seconds from the moment that player spawns.
+* c) Players may not kill other players that are attempting to leave their spawn area.

 ### Section 2: Code of Conduct
 > The following section contains regulations that apply to company employees, meaning individuals ranked "Intern" or above within the main group.